RakhithJK/dbeaver-dbeaver-wiki/Data-Editor.md

 **View/Format**|Opens a submenu that provides tools for formatting and modifying the view of data, see [Data View and Format](Data-View-and-Format)
 **Navigate**|Opens a submenu that helps users navigate throughout the data table, see [Navigation](Navigation) **Layout**|Changes the layout of data, see the _Table vs. Record Views_ section of the [Data View and Format](Data-View-and-Format) article
-**Export Resultset**|Opens the Data Transfer wizard that guides you through the steps to select a format and export data<br/>NOTE: The system exports the whole result set including records that are not visible in the screen and preserves all applied data filters and ordering.
+**Export Resultset**|Opens the Data Transfer wizard that guides you through the steps to select a format and export data<br/>NOTE: The system exports the whole result set including records that are not visible on the screen and preserves all applied data filters and ordering.
-**Generate SQL**|Opens a submenu on which you can select the type of SQL query to generate **Refresh**|Refreshes the whole results set including all items that are not visible in the screen
+**Generate SQL**|Opens a submenu on which you can select the type of SQL query to generate **Refresh**|Refreshes the whole results set including all items that are not visible on the screen

 For more information about using the Data Editor, please see the subsections of this article - open them via the contents tree on the right.